gbif/ipt/README.md

 ### @Users

-If you're only interested in trying out the IPT please request an account on the [Demo IPT instance](http://ipt.gbif.org) by sending an email to helpdesk@gbif.org.
+If you're only interested in trying out the IPT please request an account on the [Demo IPT](http://ipt.gbif.org) by sending an email to helpdesk@gbif.org.

 The simplest way to begin using the IPT is to request a free account on a [data hosting centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) allowing you to manage your own datasets and publish them through GBIF.org without the hassle of setting up and maintaining the IPT on your own server.